-A MANET is a collection of mobile, wireless and battery powered servers and clients [5].
-The topology of a MANET changes frequently as nodes move.
+A MANET is a collection of mobile servers and clients.
+All nodes (clients and servers) are wireless, mobile and battery powered [4].
+The topology of a MANET changes frequently as nodes organize themselves automatically.
 A MANET is a potential solution whenever a temporary network is needed and no fixed infrastructure exists.
 MANETs differ from traditional mobile networks.
-In traditional mobile networks the servers, and potentially some clients, are stationary and powered by a fixed power grid.
+In a traditional mobile networks, there are mobile, battery-powered clients.
+There may also be fixed clients that are on the power grid.
+The servers are stationary and powered by the fixed power grid.
 The servers communicate with the mobile clients over a wireless link.
-A MANET provides the traditional wireless network capabilities of data push and data pull as well as allowing clients to communicate directly in peer-to-peer communication without the use of a server, unless necessary for routing [1].
-Due to servers having a larger capacity than clients [5], we assume that servers contain the complete database management system (DBMS) and bear the responsibility for data broadcast and satisfying client queries.
+Fixed clients may receive data over a wired or wireless link.
+A traditional mobile network communicates only through data push (data broadcast) and data pull (data query) while a MANET provides the traditional wireless network capabilities of data push and data pull as well as allowing clients to communicate directly in peer-to-peer communication without the use of a server, unless necessary for routing [1].
+Due to servers having a larger capacity than clients [4], in this research we assume that servers contain the complete database management system (DBMS) and bear the responsibility for data broadcast and satisfying client queries.

 Nodes (clients and servers) may not remain connected to the MANET throughout their life.
-To be connected to the network, a node must be able to hear the transmission of at least one other node on the network and have sufficient power to function.
-We assume a fixed transmission power level.
-Network nodes (clients and servers)
+To be connected to the network, a node must be within the area of influence of at least one other node on the network and have sufficient power to function.
+The area of influence is the area over which a node's transmission can be heard.
+In Figure 1, a few nodes of the MANET architecture used in this research are shown graphically.
+Some research assumes a variable powered broadcast transmission.
+For example, Wieselthier sets the transmission level as part of the algorithm for building the broadcast tree [15].
+In this research, we assume a fixed transmission power level.
+Because of this, the area a broadcast transmission reaches is determined primarily by the amount of power remaining in the node's battery.
+As the power level decreases, the area of influence of any node will shrink.

-1 This material is based in part upon work supported by the National Science Foundation under grant No. IIS-0312746.

-may operate in any of the three modes that are designed to facilitate the reduction in power used [8].
-These are: transmit - this mode uses the most power, allowing transmission and reception of messages, receive - this mode allows the processing of data and reception of transmissions, and standby - in this mode, the CPU does no processing, transmitting or receiving.
+Network nodes (clients and servers) may operate in any of the three modes that are designed to facilitate the reduction in power used [7].
+These are:

+Transmit Mode: This mode uses the most power, allowing transmission and reception of messages.

+Receive Mode: This mode allows the processing of data and reception of transmissions.
+Standby Mode: In this mode, the CPU does no processing, transmitting or receiving.

-Traditional mobile network research must address the limitations of the wireless bandwidth as well as the mobility and battery power of clients.
-MANET must consider these issues for both clients and servers.
-This prevents the use of current traditional mobile network data communication protocols, which assume stationary servers with unlimited power.
+Traditional mobile network research must address the mobility of clients, the battery-power of clients and the limitations of the wireless bandwidth.
+MANET must consider these issues as well as the battery power and mobility of the servers.
+These additional restrictions prevent the use of current traditional mobile network routing and data communication protocols, which assume unlimited power and a fixed topology for all data servers.